COVID-19 – Health insurance, courts and tribunals, housing: what to keep in mind (2)

 Several measures have been announced since the onset of the COVID-19 pandemic.
 Here’s an overview.

-Expired health insurance cards are accepted for obtaining healthcare, whether related to COVID-19 or not.
-Even so, it is suggested that you renew your card if necessary.
-Contact the Régie de l’assurance maladie du Québec (RAMQ) by phone or online with the renewal form.
+Expired health insurance cards are accepted for obtaining urgent healthcare, whether related to COVID-19 or not.
+Even so, it is suggested that you renew your card.
+If you have received a notice to that effect, you must fill it in and sign it.
+Then mail it to the Régie de l’assurance maladie du Québec (RAMQ).
+So far, no photo is required.

 Have you lost your job?
 If you no longer qualify for a private drug insurance plan, you must apply for the public plan online.